justinmahar/SublimeCSAutocompletePlus/README.md

 * `auto_complete_triggers`

   - Sublime allows for context-specific triggers for the autocompletion menus.
-This allows the menu to show as soon as `.` or `@` are pressed.
+This allows the menu to show as soon as `.` or `@` are pressed, which are enabled by default.
 To customize these, use the following in settings and make the desired changes:

 ```
 		"auto_complete_triggers":